 Generally speaking, Americans need only a valid passport or permanent resident card to enter the country.
 However, those deemed criminally inadmissible will likely need to secure additional documents well in advance of their intended entry into Canada.

-While TRPs allow temporary entry to Canada, those who have completed the conditions of their sentence at least five years ago are also eligible for criminal rehabilitation, which is a more permanent solution to the problems associated with criminal inadmissibility.
+While TRPs allow temporary entry to Canada, those who have completed the conditions of their sentence at least five years ago are also eligible for Criminal Rehabilitation, which is a more permanent solution to the problems associated with criminal inadmissibility.
 Criminal rehabilitation is an avenue explored by those seeking to permanently change their criminal status for the purposes of entering Canada.
-As this is a long term solution, processing times for criminal rehabilitation can be considerably longer than they are for a TRP.
+As this is a long term solution, processing times for criminal rehabilitation can be considerably longer than they are for a TRP and can take over a year to be approved.
 As such, many clients are advised to also apply for a TRP when entry to Canada is needed in the near or immediate future.
+Additionally, processing fees for a Criminal Rehabilitation application range from $200 CAD to $1000 CAD depending on the severity of the case.

 For more information concerning criminal inadmissibility as well as a plethora of information pertaining to Canadian Immigration please visit https://www.duicanadaentry.com/criminal-inadmissibility-canada/